- CV: PDF

 Jackie Lin

 Intro: Jackie joined the lab in 2024 with her master’s degree from Aalto University in acoustics and audio technology.
 She has been working on spatial audio and is expanding her interests into generative models for room acoustics simulation and spatial aspects of speech processing applications.
+Currently, she is working on multichannel audio encoder for general use cases, interpolating/generating room impulses, and acoustic matching problems.
+She has interned at Adobe Research, MERL, and Shure.

-Homepage: https://www.linkedin.com/in/jackie-lin1/
+Homepage: https://jackiejqlin.wixsite.com/portfolio

 Email: jackiel4-at-illinois-dot-edu